SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Background

-Despite related efforts, publicly available resources in Cantonese and Wu Chinese remain scarce.
+\paragraph{Sinitic resources.} Despite related efforts, publicly available resources in Cantonese, Wu Chinese, and Hokkien remain scarce.
 Proprietary LLMs offer commercial service in Cantonese \cite{openai2024gpt4ocard, geminiteam2024gemini15unlockingmultimodal} and several Cantonese–Mandarin or Cantonese–English parallel corpora exist in the form of subtitles \cite{wong2017canto}, dictionaries \cite{abccorpus}, or government transcripts \cite{lee2011hkcanto}.
 However, resources are limited in scale or accessibility as surveyed by \citet{xiang-etal-2024-cantonese-xiang}.
-As a result, previous work in Cantonese MT have relied on synthetic data augmentation \citep{liu-2022-low, hong-etal-2024-cantonmt}.
+As a result, previous work in Cantonese MT has relied on synthetic data augmentation \citep{liu-2022-low, hong-etal-2024-cantonmt}.
 To the best of our knowledge, the recent addition to \texttt{FLORES+} \cite{yu-etal-2024-machine} represents the sole publicly available MT resource in Wu Chinese.
+Hokkien resources comprise of a code-mixing corpus \citep{lu-etal-2022-exploring}, a speech-to-speech translation dataset and model \citep{chen-etal-2023-speech}, and orthography standardization for machine translation \citep{lu-etal-2024-enhancing}.
+Beyond Cantonese, Wu, and Hokkien, resources in Hakka \citep{hung-huang-2022-preliminary, lai2024construction} have been compiled.